Guest post by Daniela McVicker.

 - too much monologue from the chatbot’s side (not requiring many responses from the user)

-- too many steps to get to the desired action
+- way too many steps to get to the desired action

 - frequent situations when a chatbot doesn’t understand the query or response